Proposed Legislation

 Priority Issue Selection 1–2 issues per 2-year session; selected within 60 days of session start.
 Automatic designation of first unaddressed priority issue if Congress fails; Oversight Board certifies designation.

-Commission — Membership 12 members: 8 independent experts, 4 legislators (1 Democrat & 1 Republican per chamber).
+Commission — Membership 16 members; 8 independent experts, 8 legislators (2 Democrats and 2 Republicans per chamber).
 Oversight Board appoints missing members if appointing authorities fail; conflicts of interest required disclosure.

-Commission — Vote 7 of 12 votes needed for approval, including bipartisan support.
+Commission — Vote 9 of 16 needed for approval, including bipartisan support from each chamber.
 Tie-breaking by Oversight Board chair; minority views documented in report; minority-favored proposals included.

 Timeline for Commission Draft 10 months from first meeting.
 Oversight Board drafts condensed bill if Commission fails to submit.